Pontiac GTO: 1967

 The GTO also saw several mechanical changes in 1967.
 The Tri-Power carburetion system was replaced with a single 4-barrel Rochester Quadrajet carburetor.
 The 389 cuin engine received a larger cylinder bore 4.12 in for a total displacement of 400 CID V8, which was available in three models: economy, standard, and high output.
 The economy engine used a two-barrel carburetor rather than the Rochester Quadrajet and was rated at 265 hp at 4,400 rpm and 397 lbft at 3,400 rpm.
-The standard engine was rated at 335 hp at 5,000 rpm; and the highest torque of the three engines at 441 lbft at 3,400 rpm.
+The standard engine was rated at 335 hp at 5,000 rpm, and the highest torque of the three engines at 441 lbft at 3,400 rpm.
 The high output engine produced the most power for that year at 360 hp at 5,100 rpm and a maximum torque of 438 lbft at 3,600 rpm.
 Emission controls were fitted in GTOs sold in California.

-The 1967 model year required new safety equipment.
-A new energy-absorbing steering column was accompanied by an energy-absorbing steering wheel, padded instrument panel, non-protruding control knobs, and four-way emergency flashers.
-A shoulder belt option was also featured, and the brake master cylinder was now a dual reservoir unit with a backup hydraulic circuit.
+The 1967 model year cars required new safety equipment.
+A collapsible steering column with an energy-absorbing steering wheel accompanied by a padded instrument panel, non-protruding control knobs, and four-way emergency flashers became standard.
+A shoulder belt option was also available, and the brake master cylinder was now a dual reservoir unit with a backup hydraulic circuit.

 The two-speed automatic transmission was also replaced with a three-speed Turbo-Hydramatic TH-400, which was equipped with a Hurst Performance dual-gate shifter, called a "his/hers" shifter, that permitted either automatic shifting in "drive" or manual selection through the gears.
 Front disc brakes were also an option in 1967.

 The GTO sales for 1967 totaled 81,722 units.